Bitwarden-Repository-Archive/.github/profile/README.md

 ---
 ## 📘 About - Information:
 - This GitHub unofficial organization serves as a **community-driven archive** of **Bitwarden’s open-source projects** — maintained for **research, education, development, and public reference**.
 The **goal is to preserve** and mirror key repositories from Bitwarden and its ecosystem to ensure lasting accessibility and transparency.
+- Additionally, this archive includes **related open-source password management projects** like ProtonPass and NordPass to broaden community access and reference.

 ---